 If you would like to know more please phone Helen 93816166 or firstname.lastname@example.org

-Don’t wait to live life after a Total knee or hip replacement.
-Osteoarthritis pain and limitation in the knee and foot can be improved with evidence-based advice, specific treatment and change in negative lifestyle factors.
+Don’t wait to live life after surgery.
+I can improve osteoarthritis pain and limitation in the hip, knee and foot with evidence-based advice, specific treatment and reduction of negative lifestyle factors.

 If you would like to know more, please phone Helen 93816166 or email@example.com